The Old Court House: Wren and subsequent owners and occupiers

 In 1958, the form of tenure changed.
 In part exchange for an increase in the Queen's civil list, many Crown freeholds were passed from the property section of Buckingham Palace to Crown Estates.
 A 99-year Crown Estate lease began with Ronald Lee (at The Old Court House 1958–64).
 He was a well-known dealer in antiques, especially in clocks, in Bruton Street, London W1.
 His lease included permission to trade in antiques from The Old Court House.
 He hived off and sold the lease of the neighbouring Paper House which had been joined to the Old Court House since 1810.
 (Prior to 1810, The Old Court House had been called Paper House.)

-In 1964, Ronald Lee sold the house to Stewart De Quincey Walker – the partner-in-crime of the notorious Dr Emil Savundra.
+In 1964, Ronald Lee sold the house to Stewart De Quincey Walker – the partner-in-crime of the notorious Emil Savundra.
 Both were jailed for fraud in 1968.

 Earlier in 1966, the house was sold, reputedly for a suitcase full of banknotes, to Julian Reynolds.
 He sold the remaining 89-year lease in 1968 to Toby Jessel, then one of the two Greater London Council members for the London Borough of Richmond upon Thames, in which Hampton Court Palace and The Old Court House are both situated.

 Toby Jessel was elected MP for Twickenham in 1970 and served for 27 years until 1997.
 He married Pippa Jephcott in 1967, but they were divorced in 1973.
 In 1980 he married the actress and singer Eira Heath and he owned The Old Court House for over 45 years.